appbaseio/flutter-searchbox/searchbase/README.md

 The language filter widget is also watching for changes to the search.
 For example, if somebody searches for `angular` then the language filter will show `javascript` as an option.

-> Note: This example is using the `SearchBase` class instead of the `SearchWidget`(that we used in the previous example) class because here we're using multiple widgets that can have dependencies on each other.
+> Note: This example is using the `SearchBase` class instead of the `SearchController`(that we used in the previous example) class because here we're using multiple widgets that can have dependencies on each other.

 ```dart
 import 'dart:html';